 Take a culinary trip into the past with this modern rendition of a historic recipe.

-1 pound cooking apples, peeled, cored, cooked, mashed, and cooled, or 2 cups of prepared, unsweetened applesauce warmed in microwave
+- 1 lb cooking apples peeled, cored, mashed, and cooled or 2 cups of prepared, unsweetened applesauce warmed in microwave

 - 1/4 cup sweet white wine